 The bill H.349 proposes the establishment of the Vermont State Building Security Board, which will take over security responsibilities for all State facilities, excluding the State House.
-The bill amends current law by replacing the Commissioner of Buildings and General Services with the Vermont State Building Security Board as the entity responsible for ensuring security across State facilities, including those that house courts.
-It also introduces the Buildings and Courthouses Police Department, which will provide law enforcement and security services for State buildings and courthouses.
-The bill outlines the Board's composition, meeting requirements, and the appointment of a Director of Safety and Security, who will oversee the implementation of security plans and report on security incidents.
+The bill amends current law to replace the Commissioner of Buildings and General Services with the Vermont State Building Security Board as the entity responsible for ensuring security across State facilities, including those that house courts.
+The bill also introduces the Buildings and Courthouses Police Department, which will provide law enforcement and security services for State buildings and courthouses.

 Statutes affected: